software-engr-full-stack/grpc-react-envoy/README.md

 Ports: 8080 (Envoy) and 50051 (backend) should be unused.

-Firewalls: if you have a firewall running, open port 50051.
+Firewalls: if you have a firewall running, open ports 50051 and 8080.

 Steps: